Top

 Criminal vs. Civil Drunk Driving Cases

-In New York, driving while intoxicated (DWI) is a crime.
-Anyone who operates a motor vehicle with a blood alcohol concentration (BAC) of 0.08% or higher can be convicted of DWI and face certain criminal and administrative penalties, such as jail time, a prison sentence, fines, and driver’s license suspension.
+In New York, driving while intoxicated (DWI) is a crime and drivers over the legal limit can be convicted of DWI and face certain criminal and administrative penalties, such as jail time, a prison sentence, fines, and driver’s license suspension.

 In addition to facing criminal proceedings, drunk drivers can be held accountable for the harm they cause in civil court.